2026 Preceptor Appreciation Day

 Presenter

-Frederick Frankhauser, JD, MBA, RPh, is a Professor of Pharmaceutical Business and Administrative Sciences at MCPHS.
-Fred earned his JD from Western New England University, MBA from Fitchburg State University and his BS in Pharmacy from MCPHS.
-He works directly with leaders in the Life Sciences Industry on workforce development, Regulatory Affairs, and Health Policy matters.
-Fred has taught courses in Pharmacy Law, Regulatory Affairs, Clinical Research Coordination, Health Care Delivery and Health Policy.
-He co-authored the 10th Edition of the Abood Pharmacy Practice and the Law with Kimberly Burns.
+Frederick Frankhauser, JD, MBA, RPh, is a Professor of Pharmaceutical Business and Administrative Sciences at MCPHS University with extensive expertise in pharmacy law, regulatory affairs, and health policy.
+He holds a JD from Western New England University, an MBA from Fitchburg State University, and a BS in Pharmacy from MCPHS.
+Fred collaborates with life sciences leaders on workforce development and policy initiatives.
+An experienced educator, he has taught across pharmacy law, clinical research, and healthcare delivery, and co-authored the 10th edition of Abood’s Pharmacy Practice and the Law.

 Topic Designator: Law Related to Pharmacy Practice